 Injuries Covered by Workers' Compensation

-Some injures are the result of a sudden event, such as a fall from a ladder or an arm getting stuck in machinery.
+Some injuries are the result of a sudden event, such as a fall from a ladder or an arm getting stuck in machinery.
 Injuries can also happen over time.
 An example would be carpal tunnel syndrome, usually caused by repetitive motion of the wrist, or a back injury caused by constantly lifting heavy boxes.

-Other types of injuries that could lead to Workers' Compensation benefits are those made worse by the nature of one's work.
+Other types of injuries that could lead to Workers' Compensation benefits in Iowa are those made worse by the nature of one's work.
 A complication of respiratory conditions stemming from exposure to chemicals is one example.

 Even hearing loss could lead to benefits if it can be shown it was caused by noise in the workplace environment.
 The key to whether any type of injury is covered is establishing that it’s job-related.